kalinon/DISGAEA-RPG-Python-Bot/README.md

 - `pip install requests`
 - `pip install python-dateutil`
 - `pip install jwt`
-- license key (get it from https://disgaea.codedbots.com, once you have the license key put it into `codedbots.py` on line 15)
+- license key (get it from https://disgaea.codedbots.com, once you have the license key either create a BOT_TOKEN environmental variable or put it into `codedbots.py` on line 15. )

 ![bot running](https://raw.github.com/Mila432/DISGAEA-RPG-Python-Bot/master/1.png)